DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 ![Beta Referral Page Example](../../.gitbook/assets/beta-referral-page.png)

-If the Campaign ID assigned in the URL's `campaign_id` query parameter is _not_ included in the configured feature flag list, or if the query parameter is missing completely, the campaign will default to the configured `DS_DEFAULT_REFERRAL_CAMPAIGN_ID` environment variable.
+If the `campaign_id` query parameter is missing completely, an `ErrorPage` component will displayed.

-The campaign URLs will include the alpha's user ID as a `referrer_user_id` query parameter:
+The campaign URL that the Beta Page links to will include the alpha's user ID as a `referrer_user_id` query parameter:

 ```
 https://www.dosomething.org/us/campaigns/teens-jeans?referrer_user_id=5547be89469c64ec7d8b518d